Forearm Brace

 • The firm, even compression and structured shell of the brace make small, unintended wrist movements during light tasks less likely, so the tunnel is not constantly being narrowed and opened again.

-• Supporting the forearm close to the wrist means that when you bend your fingers to hold something lightly, the wrist stays steadier and the tendons through the tunnel are under a bit less strain.
+• Supporting the forearm close to the wrist means that when you bend your fingers to hold something lightly, the wrist stays steadier and the tendons through the tunnel are under less strain.

-You should see a GP or physiotherapist if:
+Contact a GP or physiotherapist if:

 • Symptoms have been present for several weeks and are not improving.